Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/11/optimising-your-jquery.md

 });
 ```

-These techniques might not seem like much – but don’t forget that the class selector can return many elements, which means this little bit of code could run many times over, which is the other thing I’d like to mention.
+These techniques might not seem like much – but don't forget that the class selector can return many elements, which means this little bit of code could run many times over, which is the other thing I'd like to mention.

 ## Think Loop